 With a broad variety of weather possibilities, we encourage you to bring clothes that are suited to layering.
 Daytime attire in Alaska is strictly casual.
 Comfortable, supportive walking shoes are a must.
 The following items should be included: water-repellant coat or jacket, collapsible umbrella, rain hat, lightweight windbreaker, and sweaters.
-You may wish to pack a bathing suit as the lodge has an indoor swimming pool.
-It could be warmer inland Alaska (with potential temperatures up to 80 degrees Fahrenheit on sunny summer days) while the coastal portions of Alaska are normally cooler (evening temperatures in the 50s are very possible).
-Be forewarned about one fact of life in Alaska's wilderness: mosquitoes.
-You should be prepared with long sleeved shirts, pants, and insect repellant.
+It could be warmer inland with summer temperatures in Denali reaching 80 degrees Fahrenheit.

 Weather conditions are unpredictable.
-While RSSC and its appointed ground operators will do all they can to assist with alternative arrangements, we cannot be held responsible for any costs incurred if a land program, tour or private arrangement made through RSSC is disrupted due to adverse weather conditions.
-The RegentCare Guest Travel Protection Program provides coverage for excessive delays, if due to inclement weather, strikes or equipment failure of a common air carrier.
-To obtain this coverage, the premium must be paid in full at the time your final payment is made.
+While the cruise line and its appointed ground operators will do everything possible to assist with alternative arrangements, we cannot be held responsible for any costs incurred if a land program, tour or private arrangement made through the cruise line is disrupted due to adverse weather.

 The published itinerary is based on component suppliers expected to be operating for the land program.
-Changes to availability of flights, flight and tour schedules or other itinerary components out of RSSC's control may require an adjustment to the final itinerary.
-The local ground operator will handle any meal vouchers, train tickets, or tour tickets included in the program.
-RSSC reserves the right to substitute hotels if necessary.
+Changes to the availability of flights, flight and tour schedules or other itinerary components out of the cruise line’s control may require an adjustment to the final itinerary.
+The local ground operator will handle meal vouchers, train tickets, or tour tickets included in the program.
+The cruise line reserves the right to substitute hotels, if necessary.